-(2) These amounts represent the grant date fair value of 1,400 RSUs granted on February 4, 2020.
+(1) These amounts represent the grant date fair value of 4,066 RSUs granted on February 3, 2021 to Ms. Kuperman and Messrs.
+Erickson and Stein and the grant date fair value of 2,336 RSUs granted on June 3, 2021 to Ms. Nwamu, representing a pro rata annual grant for Ms. Nwamu.
 The grant date fair values are computed in accordance with FASB ASC Topic 718, and do not correspond to the actual values that will be realized by the non-management directors.
-See Note 16 to the Company's fiscal year 2020 financial statements in the Company's Annual Report on Form 10-K for a discussion of the determination of these amounts under FASB ASC Topic 718.
-All awards fully vest on the first anniversary of the date of grant, and the Class A common stock issued pursuant to such awards must be held until the director has met the ownership requirements under our Stock Ownership Guidelines; however, shares are permitted to be sold to the extent necessary to satisfy any tax obligations relating to the vesting and delivery of such shares.
-In addition, all awards fully vest at the director's disability or death.
+See Note 17 to the Company's fiscal year 2021 financial statements in the Company's Annual Report on Form 10-K for a discussion of the determination of these amounts under FASB ASC Topic 718.
+All awards fully vest on the first anniversary of the date of grant, and the Class A common stock issued pursuant to such awards must be held until the director has met the

-(3) The number of unvested RSUs held by each non-management director as of September 30, 2020 was 4,395 RSUs.

-(4) The amounts reported in this column represent the aggregate earnings on the respective non-management director's account under our Deferred Compensation Plan for Directors for all non-management directors who elected to participate in the plan.

-(5) These amounts represent the 33 1/3% match on deferrals into Class A common stock equivalents under the Deferred Compensation Plan for Directors for all non-management directors who elected to participate in the plan.
+- ownership requirements under our Stock Ownership Guidelines; however, shares are permitted to be sold to the extent necessary to satisfy any tax obligations relating to the vesting and delivery of such shares.
+In addition, all awards fully vest at the director's disability or death. - (2) The number of unvested RSUs held by each non-management director as of September 30, 2021 was: Ms. Kuperman and Messrs.
+Erickson and Stein, 4,066 RSUs and Ms. Nwamu, 2.336 RSUs. - (3) The amounts reported in this column represent the aggregate earnings on the respective non-management director's account under our Deferred Compensation Plan for Directors for all non-management directors who elected to participate in the plan. - (4) These amounts represent the 33 1/3% match on deferrals into Class A common stock equivalents under the Deferred Compensation Plan for Directors for all non-management directors who elected to participate in the plan.